-Figure 6-11: ACEmanager: LAN > USB
+Figure 5-11: ACEmanager: LAN > USB

 Field Description General USB Device Mode The USB mode on router startup USB Serial - USB port acts as a virtual Serial port.
 USBNET (default) - USB port acts as a virtual Ethernet port.
 Disabled - USB port is disabled.
 You can also configure this parameter using the AT Command USBDEVICE.
-See USBDEVICE on page 544.
+See USBDEVICE on page 491.
 Note: A reboot is required to activate the USB mode change.
+If you want to stream Location data to the USB port (Local/Streaming on page 282), set this field to USB Serial.

 Field Description USB Serial Mode When USB Device Mode is set to USB Serial, select the USB Serial Mode.
 Options are: AT (default) PPP Device USB IP The USBNET IP address of the AirLink router.
 By default this is set to 192.168.14.31.
 USB Network Mask Use this field to configure a subnet mask for USBNET Default is 255.255.255.0 DHCP Mode Sets how IP addresses are assigned on the network.
 Options are: Server (default) - IP addresses and DHCP leases are managed by the AirLink router Relay - DHCP requests are forwarded to, and assigned by, an external DHCP server.
-For more information, see DCHP Relay on page 170.
+For more information, see DCHP Relay on page 129.
 DHCP Relay Server Appears when DHCP Mode is set to Relay.
 Enter the IP address of the DHCP Relay Server.
 Note: DHCP Relay servers must be specified by IP address.
 Specifying by hostname is not supported.
 Host USB IP The IP for the computer or device connected to the USB port USB Serial Echo The AT command echo mode when the USB is configured as a virtual serial port Options: Enable (default) - Echoes commands to the computer (so you can see what you type) Disable - Does not echoes commands to the computer (you cannot see what you type) USBNET Host WAN Connectivity Controls access to the WAN over the USB port Options are: Enable (default) - USB can be used to access the WAN Disable - Access to the WAN over USB is blocked.